-FHA home loans are one of the most popular mortgage financing options among home buyers in Washington state.
-Today, we’ll cover a popular topic relating to FHA loans, and that is the home appraisal and inspection.
+Summary: FHA home loans are one of the most popular mortgage financing options among home buyers in Washington state.
+In this article, we’ll cover a popular topic relating to FHA loans, and that is the home appraisal and inspection.

 Washington FHA Inspection Requirements at a Glance

 The Federal Housing Administration mortgage insurance program is managed by the Department of Housing and Urban Development (HUD).
 This means that HUD establishes all of the requirements and guidelines for FHA loans in Washington state – and that includes property appraisals and inspections.